MockbaTheBorg/RunCPM/readme.md

 * The command with extension .COM is searched on the current drive.<br>
 * If not found it is searched on drive A: user area 0.<br>
 * If not found it is searched on the current drive user area 0.<br>
-* If not found then use .LUA extension and repeat the search.
+* If not found then use .LUA extension instead and repeat the above search.

 Lua scripts have access to these functions:
 * **BdosCall(C, DE)** - **C** is the number of the function to call and **DE** the parameter to pass.<br>